-At Penn State Beaver campus, academic and administrative buildings are open from 7:00 a.m. until 10:00 p.m., Monday through Thursday.
+At Penn State Beaver campus, academic and administrative buildings are open from 7:00 a.m. until 10:00 Monday through Thursday.
 Academic and administrative buildings close at 6:00 p.m. on Friday.
 Athletic facilities are generally open from 10:00 a.m. until 10:00 p.m.
 Monday through Thursday, 10:00 a.m. until 6:00 p.m. on Friday, 12:00 p.m. until 4:00 p.m. on Saturday, and 6:00 p.m. until 10:00 p.m. on Sunday.
+The Student Union Building is accessible after hours with a computerized Access Control and Security Monitoring System with cameras monitoring all access and police walkthroughs conducted.
 Academic buildings are scheduled to be open on weekends only as needed.
 Access to individual classrooms and laboratories is limited to those enrolled in the courses meeting there.
 Likewise, access to most programs is limited to those enrolled in the program or those with authorized access.